knightcrawler-stremio/knightcrawler/README.md

 ## Using

 The project is shipped as an all-in-one solution.
 The initial configuration is designed for hosting only on your local network.
-If you want it to be accessible from outside of your local network, please see [not yet available]()
+If you want it to be accessible from outside of your local network, please see [Configure external access](#configure-external-access).

 ### Download Docker and Docker Compose v2